bini-i/ebay-Scraper/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Best ebay deals

-> One paragraph statement about the project.
+> This project is a scraper for [ebay](https://ebay.com) website based on filters provided by the user.

 ![screenshot](./app_screenshot.png)